Brookfield Corporation: History of Brookfield

 By 2018, Brookfield's major public subsidiaries included Brookfield Infrastructure Partners, Brookfield Renewable Partners, Brookfield Property Partners, and Brookfield Business Partners.
 In August 2018, Brookfield purchased Westinghouse Electric Company, a manufacturer of large nuclear reactors, out of bankruptcy for $4.6 billion.

 On March 13, 2019, Brookfield Asset Management announced that it had agreed to buy most of Oaktree Capital Management for about $4.7 billion, creating one of the world's largest alternative money managers.
 On July 31, 2019, the sale of Vodafone New Zealand Limited to a consortium comprising Infratil Limited and Brookfield Asset Management Inc. was settled.

 In a deal in October 2019, Brookfield bought The Leela Palaces, Hotels and Resorts, an Indian luxury hotel chain located in New Delhi, Bengaluru, Chennai, Udaipur, in a US$530 million settlement, marking the entry of Brookfield in India's hospitality market.

 In 2020, in response to the COVID-19 pandemic, Brookfield's CEO Bruce Flatt assessed that the economic fallout was “much more manageable” than previous meltdowns.

-In October 2020, Mark Carney, departing Governor of the Bank of England, became a vice-chair of Brookfield, leading the firm's environmental, social and governance (ESG) and impact fund investment strategy.
+In October 2020, Mark Carney, departing Governor of the Bank of England and future Prime Minister of Canada, became a vice-chair of Brookfield, leading the firm's environmental, social and governance (ESG) and impact fund investment strategy.

-In November 2020 there were reports that Brookfield might partner with Rogers Communications to introduce condominiums to the site of Rogers Centre, reducing the amount of space available for sport, but the partnership never transpired.
+In November 2020, there were reports that Brookfield might partner with Rogers Communications to introduce condominiums to the site of the Rogers Centre baseball stadium, home of the Toronto Blue Jays of Major League Baseball, reducing the amount of space available for sport, but the partnership never transpired.

 On April 25, 2022, it was announced the Brookfield and Simon Property Group were set to offer to buy Kohl's.

 In November 2022, the Canada Pension Plan Investment Board (CPPIB) bought Brookfield's portfolio of Indian road assets for $1.2 billion.

 In August 2022, Intel signed a $30 billion partnership with Brookfield to fund its recent factory expansions.
-As part of the deal, Intel would have a controlling stake by funding 51% of the cost of building new chip-making facilities in Chandler, Arizona, with Brookfield owning the remaining 49% stake, allowing the companies to split the revenue from those facilities.
+As part of the deal, Intel would have a controlling stake by funding 51 percent of the cost of building new chip-making facilities in Chandler, Arizona, with Brookfield owning the remaining 49 percent stake, allowing the companies to split the revenue from those facilities.

 On December 9, 2022, the company's name was changed from Brookfield Asset Management Inc. to Brookfield Corporation.
 Brookfield Corporation then spun-off 25% interest in their asset management business into the new publicly listed Brookfield Asset Management Ltd.